Washington Examiner: Content and editorial stance

+The Examiners newsroom is located at 1152 15th Street NW in Washington.

 The Examiner has been described as conservative.
 When Anschutz started it in its daily newspaper format, he envisioned creating a competitor to The Washington Post with a conservative editorial line.
 According to Politico: "When it came to the editorial page, Anschutz's instructions were explicit—he 'wanted nothing but conservative columns and conservative op-ed writers,' said one former employee."

 According to the Columbia Journalism Review, among the conservative media landscape, the Examiner "is structured more or less like a mainstream newspaper—complete with clear distinctions between news reporting and commentary roles.
 The outlet has one of the largest newsrooms in online conservative media, with dedicated breaking news reporters and more specialized beat reporters, and a full editorial hierarchy."
 According to editor-in-chief Hugo Gurdon, the paper's conservatism on the news side was largely based on story selection, citing The Daily Telegraph as an inspiration.

 The Examiner endorsed John McCain in the 2008 presidential election and Adrian Fenty in the 2010 Washington, D.C., mayoral election.
 On December 14, 2011, it endorsed Mitt Romney for the 2012 Republican presidential nomination, publishing an editorial saying he was the only Republican who could beat Barack Obama in the general election.

 On the day after former Trump White House aide Cassidy Hutchinson testified before the House select committee on the January 6 attack in 2022, the Examiner published an editorial titled "Trump proven unfit for power again".
-The Examiner did not issue a formal endorsement in the 2024 election, but did publish various pro-Trump columns leading up to Election Day.

-As of 2025, the Examiner also releases news in video format, often featuring columnist Byron York.